ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

-    1. have a debdiff, then `request sponsorship <https://wiki.ubuntu.com/SponsorshipProcess>`__ by attaching the debdiff and subscribing ‘ubuntu-sponsors’ to one bug.
+    1. have a debdiff, then `request sponsorship <https://wiki.ubuntu.com/SponsorshipProcess>`__ by attaching the debdiff and subscribing 'ubuntu-sponsors' to one bug.
     2. have a git-ubuntu branch, then request sponsorship by filing a merge proposal and ensuring that the ubuntu-sponsors team has